rekalogika/mapper/README.md

 [MicroMapper](https://github.com/SymfonyCasts/micro-mapper/) is a mapper that requires you to write the mapping code yourself.
-It is all manual work, but still working under the mapping framwork, and should be suitable for our purpose, as long as we are willing to write the mapping code ourselves.
+It is all manual work, but still working within the mapping framework, and should be suitable for our purpose, as long as we are willing to write the mapping code ourselves.
 The mapping code also supports delegating to the main mapper, unlike AutoMapper-Plus.
-However, we were way past of contemplating whether to do it manually, so we did not consider it further.
+However, at this point, we were way past of contemplating whether to do it manually, so we did not consider it further.

 [Pull request for a future Symfony Mapper](https://github.com/symfony/symfony/pull/51741).
 In the form that I saw it, it was too simplistic, and does not provide any extension points.
 I (@priyadi) did provide some feedback in the pull request.
 ## License

 MIT